jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 glm::vec3 lightAmbient = ka * white;                    // ambient light colour
 ```

-Here we have defined the ambient constant for the teapot as $k_a = 0.2$ and the colour of the ambient light to be white.
+Here we have defined the ambient constant for the teapot as $k_2=0.2$ and the $\texttt{light colour}$ as white.
 In the render loop add the following code just before we calculate the model matrix to send the `lightAmbient` to the shaders.

 ```cpp
 // Send light source properties to the shader